 This was the third day of the pow wow, and each vendor I visited was almost sold out of their crafts, toys, clothing, and food offerings.
 I bought some dried salmon and homemade jerky, browsed finely sewn clothing, custom artwork, and handmade jewelry.

-“I used to just do farmers markets but my colleague got me into pow wows, I’ve been here for eight years now,” Arlene Heese told me as we stood at her table outside the Williams Lake Pow Wow dancing area.
+“I used to just do farmers markets but my colleague got me into pow wows, I’ve been here for eight years now,” Arlene Heese said.
 She had an array of hand-sewn tea towels and blankets for sale, along with pear and apple chips from her farm in South Langley.

 Next to her table was Brandon Joe, who creates beautiful, custom embroidered artwork and applies it to activewear.
 He was also nearly sold out of merchandise, thanks to an influx of visitors this year, which he suspected most came from across the border.